Chart Color Schemes

 The level of general health in Loftus is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Loftus demonstrates superior health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be lower than average for both younger and older age groups.
+Loftus demonstrates above-average health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were found to be low across both younger and older age cohorts.

-The prevalence of common health conditions was quite low across these cohorts.
-Private health cover was found to be very high, with approximately 56% of the total population (~2,388 people) having it, compared to 59.9% in Greater Sydney.
-The most prevalent medical conditions were arthritis and asthma, affecting 8.3 and 7.4% of residents respectively.
-A significant majority, 70.8%, declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Health outcomes for the under-65 population were better than average.
-The area has a higher proportion of seniors aged 65 and over at 19.6% (833 people), compared to 15.4% in Greater Sydney.
+The prevalence of common health conditions was quite low.
+Approximately 56% (~2,370 people) of the total population had private health cover, compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area were arthritis and asthma, impacting 8.3 and 7.4% of residents respectively.
+70.8% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The under-65 population demonstrates better than average health outcomes.
+The area has 19.8% of residents aged 65 and over (835 people), which is higher than the 15.5% in Greater Sydney.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health